 The District has no employees.
-For certain management, finance technology, and administrative services, the District entered into an inter-local agreement with Village Center Community Development District (Center District), a community development district created under Florida Statute 190.
-Under the agreement, deed compliance and management fees accrued to the Center District by the District for such services totaled \$331,148 for the year ended September 30, 2024.
+For certain management, finance, technology and administrative services, the District entered into an inter-local agreement with Village Center Community Development District (Center District), a community development district created under Florida Statute 190.
+Under the agreement, management fees accrued to the Center District by the District for such services totaled \$120,201 for the year ended September 30, 2024.